Eleanor Hughes focuses on international arbitration and commercial litigation.

 Ms. Hughes has represented companies, states, state-owned entities, international organizations and individuals in a wide variety of disputes in the oil and gas, financial services and other sectors.
 She has advised clients regarding commercial, investor-state and state-to-state arbitrations under all of the major institutional as well as ad hoc rules.

 Ms. Hughes is a solicitor-advocate with higher rights of audience in England.
-She was named as a “very talented” individual by Who’s Who Legal in its Future Leaders - Arbitration 2017 report.
+She was recognized as a “very smart go-to counsel” with a “killer instinct” in Who’s Who Legal Future Leaders - Arbitration 2019 and as a “real future leader” in Who’s Who Legal Future Leaders - Arbitration 2018.
 She is a member of the ICC Commission on Arbitration and ADR and has been appointed as the Hong Kong representative for the ICC Young Arbitrators Forum.

 Her experience (including experience prior to joining Skadden) includes representing:

-- a U.S. manufacturing company in LCIA arbitration over the royalties due under a technology licencing agreement.
+a U.S. manufacturing company in LCIA arbitration over the royalties due under a technology licensing agreement.

 Ms. Hughes joined Skadden in 2014, and, prior to that, she worked in the London office of a leading U.S.-based international law firm.